anonymousRobMeta/RobMeta/index.md

     python run.py MeLU hiddenDim1 32 hiddenDim2 32 localLr 0.1 lr 0.1 gamma 0.99 batchSize 20 epoch 200 userNum 20000
 ```

-You can also use `quick_start.py` to running the project conveniently.
+You can also use `quick_start.py` to run the project conveniently.

 ```
     python quick_start.py